 Black Funeral Directors Sue Harrison County Coroner

-Records obtained from Harrison County show most of the funeral related funds were spent with local white-owned funeral homes even though African American funeral directors were equally positioned to provide the exact same services.
-Eddie Hartwell with Hartwells Christian Mortuary and Funeral Home said, “Death where the coroner was called occurred within 300 yards of a black funeral establishment and a white funeral establishment from five miles away was called in to handle that.”
+During today’s press conference, black funeral directors stated they are just as qualified to provide the same services and they hope this lawsuit brings not only awareness but equality.
+Eddie Hartwell with Hartwells Christian Mortuary and Funeral Home said, “There have been situations where death where the coroner was called occurred within 300 yards of a black funeral home establishment and at a white funeral establishment from five miles away was called in to handle that.”

-News 25 reached out to Hargrove for a statement.
+News 25 reached out to Gary Hargrove for a statement.
 He has yet to respond.